510: The Painted Hills

 [Sung.]
 Look for the union label ...

 This is from the song “Look for the Union Label” by Paula Green.
-It aired as part of a commercial for the Union of Needletrades, Industrial and Textile Employees.
+It aired as part of a commercial for the International Ladies’ Garment Workers’ Union in the 1970s.
 Sample lyrics: “Look for the union label/When you are buying that coat, dress, or blouse.”

-Probably a reference to the Spanish Inquisition sketch from Monty Python’s Flying Circus, in which Cardinal Ximinez, played by Michael Palin, keeps remembering additional points to whatever speech he’s trying to make.
+In the Spanish Inquisition sketch from Monty Python’s Flying Circus, Cardinal Ximénez, played by Michael Palin, keeps remembering additional points to whatever speech he’s trying to make.
 Sample dialogue:

 Would this be a bad time to bring up Snausages?